TMS-Uni-Stuttgart/Tutor-Management-System/docs/docs/handbook/tutorial_management.md

 ## Create a Tutorial

-To create a tutorial click on "+ Add" button in the upper right of the page.
+To create a tutorial click on "+ New" button in the upper right of the page.
 A dialog with the following form opens up:

 ![Form to add a tutorial](./assets/tutorial_form.png)